 City Museum

-In the exhibitions of the City Museum you discovered always new facets of the history of Innsbruck.
+In the exhibitions of the City Museum, you will always discover new facets of Innsbruck's history.

 This page was translated automatically.
 The City of Innsbruck assumes no responsibility for the accuracy of the translation.